camilo-cf/git_101/README.md

 # Git 101

-[Git](https://git-scm.com/) is a distributed version-control system, created by [Linus Tolvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005.
-Git is practical, simplified, fast, efficient, and free and open source.
+[Git](https://git-scm.com/) is a distributed version control system, created by [Linus Tolvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005.
+Git is a practical, simplified, fast, efficient, and free and open source.

 ## First commands